King Arthur and His Knights of the Round Table: Synopsis

 Uther Pendragon, king of Britons, and defender of Britain against the Saxons has died.
 On Christmas Day, Merlin the magician gathers many knights outside a church.
 A sword, stuck fast to an anvil, in turn on top of a marble stone, appears.
 No knight can remove the sword from the anvil.

 After many years, the young Arthur, secretly the son of Uther Pendragon, pulls the sword out of the stone.
 He becomes king.
 With the guidance of Merlin, he constructs a round table, at which only the best knights of Britain may sit.
 More and more knights come to join the brotherhood of the Round Table, and each has his own adventures.

 Eventually, the holy knight Galahad, the son of Sir Lancelot, comes to Arthur's court.
 With his coming, all the knights ride throughout Europe in search of the Holy Grail of Jesus Christ.
 Only five knights see the Grail; Sir Lancelot, Sir Percival, Sir Bors de Gaunnes, Sir Galahad, and Sir Gawain.

 After the Grail is found, the last battle of the Knights of the Round Table is fought.
-In this battle many knights die and with them King Arthur, sir Gawain, who is Arthur's nephew, and Mordred, the wicked son of king Arthur and his half-sister Morgana le Fay.
-King Arthur is taken away to Avalon, a secret island after he is terribly wounded by Mordred while he was making the final stab with his sword to kill Mordred.
+Many knights fall in battle, including Sir Gawain.
+King Arthur is taken away to Avalon, a secret island, after he is terribly wounded while slaying Mordred, the wicked son of King Arthur and his half-sister Morgana le Fay.